Capture

 Key Takeaways

-• The vast majority of survey participants were women (17)
+About 2/3 of the survey participants were women (12)

-• The majority of the people who took the survey lived in Sacramento (7), followed by Los Angeles (3)
+The majority of the people who took the survey lived in California

 Affinity Map